or-tools/awesome_or-tools/README.md

 - [.Net wrapper](https://github.com/google/or-tools/blob/master/ortools/dotnet/README.md)

 ### Samples
-Samples or Models from the community
+Samples and models from the community.

 #### Basic samples
 Few canonical samples to advertise basic features of each module, There are usually written in all supported languages.